raphaelramosds/raphaelramosds/README.md

 :wave: I am a Web Development Technician (2019) at IFRN and a Computer Engineering Bachelor (2020 - current) at UFRN.

-:pushpin: Currently engaging as a volunteer on a Natalnet's web system
+:pushpin: Currently engaging as a web developer volunteer on Dataviewer, a Natalnet's web system related with data analysis and machine learning

 :game_die: Passionate by medieval games, History and Science.